What is Gout?

 Gouty Arthritis is an inflammatory disorder caused by the deposition of uric acid crystals in joint spaces.

-Uric acid is a waste product produced by our body from the breakdown of protein purine.
+Uric acid is a waste product produced by our body from the breakdown of a certain protein called purine.
 Normally, we have an efficient way of excreting this by-product through our renal system.
-However, people suffering from Gout has a marked decrease in excreting uric acid from their body.
+However, people suffering from Gout have a marked reduction in excreting uric acid from their body so these accumulates.

 People with Gout have high uric acid levels in their blood.
-This is due to the underexcretion of uric acid.
-Conditions promoting higher than normal bodily production of uric acid may also be the culprit.
+This is due to underexcretion of uric acid.
+However, conditions promoting higher than normal bodily production of uric acid may also be the culprit.

-These uric acids will crystallize forming urate stones that'll deposit in areas of the body such as the joints.
+Since the body is unable to illiminate these uric acids, it will crystallize to form urate stones that'll deposit in areas of the body such as the joints.